Louis Bachelier

 Bachelier's doctoral thesis, which introduced the first mathematical model of Brownian motion and its use for valuing stock options, was the first paper to use advanced mathematics in the study of finance.
 His Bachelier model has been influential in the development of other widely used models, including the Black-Scholes model.

-Thus, Bachelier is considered as the forefather of mathematical finance and a pioneer in the study of stochastic processes.
+Bachelier is considered as the forefather of mathematical finance and a pioneer in the study of stochastic processes.

 Early years

-Bachelier was born in Le Havre.
+Bachelier was born in Le Havre, in Seine-Maritime.
 His father was a wine merchant and amateur scientist, and the vice-consul of Venezuela at Le Havre.
 His mother was the daughter of an important banker (who was also a writer of poetry books).
 Both of Louis's parents died just after he completed his high school diploma ("baccalauréat" in French), forcing him to take care of his sister and three-year-old brother and to assume the family business, which effectively put his graduate studies on hold.
 During this time Bachelier gained a practical acquaintance with the financial markets.
 His studies were further delayed by military service.
 Bachelier arrived in Paris in 1892 to study at the Sorbonne, where his grades were less than ideal.